jtli/UCB-BIO-ENG-134-Final-Project/README.md

 template pH.docx: The sheet of paper to be printed out.
 The pH strip goes onto the skinnier box, and the reference goes into the fatter box.

 test.py: Outputs an image onto the raspberry PI, so the user can ensure that the camera and paper is positioned properly.
+The picture is outputed at "output.png" where the test.py is located.

 pH.py: Outputs the pH of the pH strip

-pHNoReference.py: Outputs the pH of the pH strip without using a reference. (useful if the reference can't be obtained)
+pHNoReference.py: Outputs the pH of the pH strip without using a reference. (useful if the reference can't be obtained or there is a problem correctly getting the reference boxes right)

 glucose.py: Outputs the glucose level of the glucose strip

-example: How the paper should be set up setupExample.jpg: A crude, but cheap, setup of the camera and paper system
+example: How the paper should be set up

+setupExample.jpg: An example of a crude, but cheap, setup of the camera and paper system